Protecting the online privacy of consumers has been a major public-policy issue for many years. Now it’s urgent.

 Poll after poll over the last two decades demonstrate that consumers take their privacy seriously and are concerned about how their personal information is collected and used online.
 Seventy percent of consumers are uncomfortable with online tracking of their web activities and 77% are uncomfortable with companies’ selling personal data for advertising purposes.
 Every year Congress considers national legislation on consumer privacy.

-While it has yet to enact legislation, states are increasingly stepping in as evidenced by California’s passage of a privacy law this past June.
+While it has yet to enact legislation, states are increasingly stepping in as evidenced by California’s passage of a privacy law in June 2018.
 In Europe, the General Data Protection Regulation (GDPR) is now being enforced, affecting every company that collects or processes data from European citizens.

 Given the importance of this issue to consumers, it makes sense for publishers and other businesses to make their handling of personal information a way to differentiate their online services from others, and particularly the large platform and social-media companies.
 Recent polling shows that a majority of consumers do not trust companies such as Facebook, Twitter or Google to protect their personal data.
 Companies offering stronger privacy protections to their online customers may be able to attract more traffic to their online services from consumers who might otherwise simply obtain the same information from the large platforms.

-The three groups are using an open, multistakeholder process that will include a series of meetings and working groups facilitated by Lawrence Strickling, a lawyer and former U.S. Commerce Department administrator who heads the Internet Society’s Collaborative Governance Project.
+The three groups used an open, multistakeholder process that include sa series of meetings and working groups inspired by the work of Lawrence Strickling, a lawyer and former U.S. Commerce Department administrator who heads the Internet Society’s Collaborative Governance Project.
 It has the working title, “Internet Multistakeholder Privacy Initiative.”

 - Stakeholder-driven: Stakeholders determine the process and decisions, from agenda setting to workflow, rather than simply fulfilling an advisory role;